20 Fitting and Residuals

 The following is a jitter plot of the singer height values conditioned on voice parts with their respective \(\mu\) values symbolized using large bisque colored point symbols

 The means clearly differ across the groups, but you’ll also notice that the range of singer heights tends to cluster around their respective group means.
 In other words, the range in height values is not consistent across all groups.
-For instance, Alto 2 singers have heights ranging from 63 to 70 inches, while the Bass 1 group spans from 66 to 75 inches.
-This range of around 10 inches seems consistent across all voice parts.
+For instance, Alto 2 singers have heights ranging from 63 to 70 inches, while the Bass 1 group spans from 66 to 75 inches–a range of around 10 inches.

 This suggests that knowing a singer’s voice part can help us estimate their height with greater certainty.
 It represents an improvement over estimating height without accounting for voice part.
 In other words, if our model of singer height were limited to \(Singer\ height = \mu + \epsilon\) where \(\mu\) is no longer conditioned on voice part, our height estimates would include a wider range of uncertainty as can be seen in the following jitter plot where the voice part grouping variable has been removed.